If I Forward an Email Can the Sender See it? [UPDATED]

 Legal and Compliance Issues with Email Forwarding

-• Regulations: Regulations like GDPR (General Data Protection Regulation) and HIPAA (Health Insurance Portability and Accountability Act) impose restrictions on how personal data is handled.
+• Regulations: Regulations like GDPR compliance checklist (General Data Protection Regulation) and HIPAA (Health Insurance Portability and Accountability Act) impose restrictions on how personal data is handled.
 Forwarding emails containing such data might require specific procedures or consent from the individuals involved.

 • Intellectual property: Forwarding emails containing copyrighted material without proper authorization may infringe on intellectual property rights.